 For any existing Ahrefs user, this site audit feature is pretty helpful if used correctly.
-The simplicity of the interface and helpful videos makes this tool friendly beginners and experienced users alike.
+The simplicity of the interface and helpful videos make this tool friendly to beginners and experienced users alike.
 As technical SEO has become more essential than ever, this is going to be one fantastic tool to have in your arsenal.

-Ahrefs plans, pricing & trial:
+Ahrefs plans, pricing & trial

 Ahrefs offers 4 different plans named: